mbouclas/mcp-test-server/OLLAMA_INTEGRATION.md

    - Review logs in web API console

 2. **Frontend not loading**:
-   - Ensure port 3003 is available
+   - Ensure port 3001 is available
-   - Check that `frontend-mcp.html` exists
+   - Check that `frontend-mcp.html` exists in `src/frontend/`
    - Verify CORS settings in web API

 3. **Tools returning errors**: